phannhat17/mini-project-optimization/README.md

 ```
 Example:
 ```
-./script/collect_results.sh CP 1
+./script/collect_results.sh MIP 1
 ```
-The commmand above will collect the results created by `CP_model solver` in the `1st attempt`
+The commmand above will collect the results created by `MIP solver` in the `1st attempt`
-**Note: if you dont change the attempt number, the results will rewrite each other**
+**Note: Change the attempt number for each attempt or the results will rewrite each other**